Dulcie Deamer: Literary works

+Oral History

+Deamer was interviewed in 1965 by Hazel de Berg.
+The interview can be found at the National Library of Australia.

 Death

 Deamer died at the Little Sisters of the Poor, Randwick, New South Wales, aged 81.
 She had written an unpublished autobiography in the 1960s, later published in 1998.
 Her daughter, the theologian Rosemary Goldie, died at Randwick as well, three decades later.